-including the Owner's Manual and delivery certificate as well as all other relevant instructions of manufacturers whose parts were used for the bicycle.
+including the operating instructions and handover certificate as well as all other relevant instructions of manufacturers whose parts were used for the bicycle.

-In case of carbon frames or pedelecs, please observe the instructions set out in the additional Owner's Manual.
+In case of carbon frames or epac, please observe the instructions set out in the additional operating instructions.